-PTZ Long Range thermal Infrared Imaging FLIR Pan Tilt Zoom Camera System
+PTZ Long Range thermal Infrared Imaging FLIR Pan Tilt Zoom Camera Systems

-When looking for a true optical long range Thermal Imaging PTZ FLIR camera, TRUE long range, far distance detection needs to be closely examined due to misleading information in regards to real detection capabilities, in order to achieve usable imagery, very exotic optics must be utilized.
-The M series Thermal system uses very fast, low F rated continuous optical telephoto zoom Germanium optics to achieve true detection.
+If your applications calls for true optical long range Thermal Imaging PTZ FLIR cameras, SPI can help you select the right system for your exact needs.
+We offer rugged military grade advanced day/night pan tilt zoom imaging systems for a wide variety of environments.
+In order to achieve vivid high fidelity clear EOIR imagery, very exotic optics must be utilized.
+The M series Long Range IR Thermal system uses very fast, low F rated continuous optical telephoto zoom Germanium optics to achieve true detection.

 CLICK on THE m9 MWIR Ultra long range cooled thermal FLIR

 imaging camera above for 50 kilometer detection range capability

 SPI HAS A LARGE SELECTION OF LONG RANGE LWIR AND MWIR MULTI SENSOR PTZ FLIR SYSTEMS AVAILABLE AT THE BEST PRICE.

 WE CAN CUSTOM CONFIGURE A UNIT TO YOUR EXACT APPLICATION USING OUR OR YOUR SENSORS.

 The Video below illustrates 15 Mile HUMAN DETECTION ACTIVITY IN TOTAL DARKNESS.